-Parental leave of not more than seven working days with full pay every year is granted to any solo parent employee who has rendered service for at least one year.
+Parental leave of no more than seven working days with full pay every year is granted to any solo parent employee who has rendered service for at least one year.

-Maternity leave of at least 105 days paid at 100 % of their average daily salary credit is granted to female employees with at least three months’ contributions to the Social Security System in the past 12 months.
+Maternity leave of at least 105 days, paid at 100 % of their average daily salary credit, is granted to female employees with at least three months’ contributions to the Social Security System in the past 12 months.
 Single mothers are eligible for an additional 15 days of paid leave.
-Employed female workers receive full pay which consists of the Social Security System benefit computed based on their average daily salary credit and salary differential to be paid by the employer, if any.
+Employed female workers receive full pay, which consists of Social Security System benefits computed based on their average daily salary credit and salary differential, to be paid by the employer, if any.

-Fathers are entitled to seven working days of paid paternity leave with full pay from the employer for up to four children.
+Fathers are entitled to seven working days of paid paternity leave with full pay from their employer for up to four children.

 Rehabilitation leave is granted to employees for disability on account of injuries sustained while in the performance of duty.
 The duration, frequency, and terms of availing of this leave are based on the recommendation of the medical authority.

-Female victims of domestic violence receive 10 days of leave with full pay from the employer.
+Female victims of domestic violence receive 10 days of leave with full pay from their employer.

 Female employees are entitled to two months’ leave with full pay from the employer following surgery due to gynecological disorders, provided she has rendered continuous aggregate employment service of at least six months in the last 12 months.